LucieMrc/TD_textEffects/README.md

 One of the most important thing in your feedback loop will be the mode of your `Composite` TOP at the end of the loop.
 It will define how you blend each frame that has passed through all the modifier nodes, with the precedent frame.

-Each TOP node in your feedback loop between the `Feedback` TOP and the `Composite` TOP should have their parameters very low, as the frames will goes through the nodes very fast, compared to a node before or after the feedback loop.
+Each TOP node in your feedback loop between the `Feedback` TOP and the `Composite` TOP should have their parameters very low, as the effect of the nodes will be added on top on each other, as opposed to a node before or after the feedback loop.

 ![screen de TD](./images/screen2.png)

 The first network is the video going through a `Level` TOP to add contrast, then through a `Displace` TOP to sligthly deform it.

 The second network is the same video and the same nodes, but in a feedback loop.
 We can see the video became too distorted to read the text, and the image eventually become full black if we let it run for a few seconds, because each frame add atop of the precedents.

+# Text letter by letter

+Template file to download : feedback_video_text.toe

+## The template

 # To go further